-Emma's forthcoming exhibition at The Garden Museum, London (March/April 2019) will take one on a botanical tour of Great Britain.
-For further information please contact me
+Emma's forthcoming exhibition at The Garden Museum, London (March/April 2019) will take one on a botanical tour of Britain.

 Emma Tennant began, aged 5, as a gardener who sometimes painted the radishes and marigolds that she grew in her child-sized plot.
 Now she is a painter who also gardens.
 She is largely self-taught.
 The work of Elizabeth Blackadder has been a great influence.
 Her flower, fruit and vegetable watercolours on Japanese rice paper combine botanical accuracy with a free and lively line.
 Rare and exotic plants are cultivated to paint and her exhibition notes about the plants she draws are historical, scholarly and practical.

 Plants with Provenance was exhibited at the Fine Art Society, London in 2015 and Emma Tennant at Chatsworth was shown in the New Gallery at Chatsworth in 2013.